 They work by slowing down the heart, decreasing blood pressure, and relaxing muscles.
 Beta-blockers may also be prescribed to treat asthma symptoms.

-Asthma is a chronic lung disease characterized by recurrent episodes of wheezing, shortness of breath, and chest tightness.
+Asthma is a chronic lung disease characterized by recurrent wheezing, shortness of breath, and chest tightness.

-While some people experience only mild symptoms, others suffer from severe, life-threatening asthma.
+While some people experience only mild symptoms, others suffer severe, life-threatening asthma.

 Conclusion